 “I really grew up with ARCK.
 I have been learning new things when I work with ARCK.
 Realizing that I can make a contribution to the children and the local community, I feel a huge sense of accomplishment.
 The most amazing part is that our work environment shows high diversity in culture.
 It is open and friendly.
 People from different backgrounds work together and exchange different ideas.
 Cultural collisions between us often result in incredible creativity.
 ARCK helps children to communicate through high-quality art, encourages them to be a great person as well as a contributor to their community and the whole world.
 That’s the most estimable part, which is also I appreciate the most, in ARCK work ethic.
 It was great to work with ARCK.
 ARCK’s passionate commitment to the mission of the organization creates a culture of thoughtfulness in the office space, where every decision (large or small) reflects a balance of philosophical and practical sensibility.
 Every action is an intentional step toward the impact ARCK aspires to make in the lives of children.
 ARCK’s work offers rich opportunities to explore new possibilities for the arts in education and in society.”

-– Linlin LIU, Spring Education intern, Northeastern University, College of Engineering
+– Linlin Liu, Spring 2016 Education intern, Northeastern University, College of Engineering

-“The goals of ARCK are wonderful–mainly the fact that we are working with schools that may not have had time dedicated to art otherwise.
-Incorporating non-art related topics is a great theory, though in my experience thus far has been difficult to achieve with such young children (I’ve only worked with the 1st graders in East Boston) in such a short period of time.
-I know that this has currently been addressed.
-Perhaps lessons should be very different for each age group, and change depending on the amount of time we have been given with the students.
-What it all comes down to, is that the children enjoy drawing and talking to the teachers a lot–this aspect is definitely the most important and most beautiful part of the program for me so far.”
+“The goals of ARCK are wonderful — we are working with schools that may not have had time dedicated to art otherwise.
+The children enjoy drawing and talking to the teachers a lot–this aspect is definitely the most important and most beautiful part of the program for me so far.”

--Lindsey Boss, Education intern, Massachusetts College of Art
+-Lindsey Boss, 2016 Education intern, Massachusetts College of Art and Design

 “Working at ARCK has helped me to see the education system in an entirely new way.
 By incorporating a framework of leadership, civic engagement, and social justice, our way of teaching involves more than memorization and regurgitation: it encourages students to invest in themselves and the world around them.
 Creating a curriculum for students that pushes the boundaries of standardized learning has helped me discover the way I myself learn and process.
 As we examine how to approach and expand upon Common Core Standards, I am encouraged to be creative.
 Working with STEAM components especially has confirmed my belief in the importance of a well-rounded education, and has helped me to examine the STEAM system from the ground up.
 Most importantly, education is no longer simply a teacher and a textbook: it is a process, an environment, and ever-changing concept. “